Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 export const collections = { blog };

 On a mid-sized blog the numbers are consistent.
-The JavaScript bundle drops from ranges of one hundred to two hundred kilobytes (Next.js SSG, Gatsby) down to two to ten kilobytes.
-Time To Interactive falls from a second and a half to around three hundred milliseconds.
-Largest Contentful Paint shrinks from over a second to half a second.
-Lighthouse hits one hundred on performance effortlessly.
-These numbers are not marketing: they are what you get when the page literally has no JavaScript to execute.
+The JavaScript bundle drops from 100–200 KB (Next.js SSG, Gatsby) down to 2–10 KB.
+Time To Interactive falls from 1.5 seconds to around 300 ms. Largest Contentful Paint shrinks from over a second to half a second.
+Lighthouse hits 100 on performance effortlessly.
+These numbers are what you get when the page literally has no JavaScript to execute.

-Honesty demands a caveat.
-Those figures apply to sites where content dominates.
-A dashboard with charts, filters, reactive tables and state shared across views gains nothing from moving to Astro; if anything, it complicates the architecture because each interactive component becomes an isolated island without native shared context.
+Honesty demands a caveat: those figures apply to sites where content dominates.
+A dashboard with charts, filters, reactive tables and state shared across views gains nothing from moving to Astro.

-Astro compiles to static output by default, hostable on any CDN: Netlify, Vercel, Cloudflare Pages, GitHub Pages, an S3 bucket behind CloudFront, whatever you like.
+Astro compiles to static output by default, hostable on any CDN: Netlify, Vercel, Cloudflare Pages, GitHub Pages, an S3 bucket behind CloudFront.
 With the right adapter it emits SSR for Node, Deno, Cloudflare Workers or Vercel.
 Hybrid mode allows mixing static and SSR routes in the same project.
-Unlike Next.js, whose “full” version effectively assumes Vercel or a complex configuration elsewhere, Astro is genuinely portable.

-Astro 3.0 also added native View Transitions, giving SPA-like transitions between pages using the browser API with no extra JavaScript cost.
-The feel is that of a fluid application on top of a static base.
+Astro 3.0 added native View Transitions, giving SPA-like transitions between pages using the browser API with no extra JavaScript cost.

 Conclusion

 The web framework conversation has been dominated for years by the wrong question: which React framework should I use?
 Astro reframes it: how much React do you actually need?
 For most of the content-heavy sites that populate the web, the honest answer is “very little, and only in specific places”.
 Astro turns that observation into default architecture, and the result is sites that are faster, cheaper to maintain and easier to serve.
-It is not a silver bullet and does not claim to be; its author, Fred K. Schott, has been explicit that Astro is not trying to replace Next.js for applications.
-But for everything else, which is most of the web, it offers a more sensible path than pushing React into every corner.
+It is not a silver bullet — its author, Fred K. Schott, has been explicit that Astro is not trying to replace Next.js for applications.
+For everything else, which is most of the web, it offers a more sensible path than pushing React into every corner.